josephktcheung/1888988.Secessionist-Mechanism/report_en.md

 - **Inconsistent War leadership logic** - In normal War declarations, Overlords become War Leader when their Vassals are attacked, but in Secessionists Civil Wars, Vassals become War Leader instead.
 This creates unpredictable and inconsistent game logic that breaks player expectations
 - Personal Union break unexpectedly due to forced participation
 - Players receive severe penalties (-50 Stability) for actions they did not choose
 - **Rebellions that spawn as Society of Pops cause warscore costs to be applied to wrong target** - When Society of Pops troops are wiped out and Rebellion is eliminated, the War continues with the war participant Country as War Leader.
-The low warscore costs (intended only for annexing Rebels) remain active, allowing the Defender to annex the war participant Country at 25% cost instead of just the Rebels.
-This allows major powers like France (3rd largest Country at game start) to be annexed by smaller Countries like England
+The Annex Revolter button (intended only for annexing Rebels) can then be used to annex the entire war participant Country at effectively 0 cost (base 25% cost from `take_country_nationalist` war goal, but reduced by -95% from `PEACE_COST_MODIFIER_FOR_REVOLT_WAR` modifier, making it effectively 0 cost).
+This allows major powers like France (3rd largest Country at game start) to be annexed by smaller Countries like England. **Note:** The Defender can theoretically conquer land at 25% cost if it is the War Leader, but AI Vassal will never conquer land for its Overlord when the Vassal is the War Leader in a Secessionists Rebellion (see Issue 6)
 - The mechanism can be systematically exploited by knowledgeable players in multiple ways (see EXPLOITATION SCENARIOS section)
 - The mechanism violates historical rationality
 - Players lose territories and strategic control due to AI decisions